-Services support staff to act cohesively and ethically as a team and provide an environment that is conducive to children's learning and development.
+Services support staff to act cohesively and ethically as a team and provide an environment that is conducive to children's learning, development and wellbeing.
 This may be reflected in the service's statement of philosophy (see Element 7.1.1).